How to choose the right power supply for your transceiver?

 Linear power supply

 A linear power supply provides a stable, low-noise output voltage.
-Perfect for situations where electromagnetic interference (EMI) needs to be kept to a minimum.
-However, they are often larger, heavier and less energy efficient than their counterparts.
+Perfect for situations where electromagnetic interference (EMI) must be kept to a minimum.
+However, they are often larger, heavier, and less energy-efficient than their counterparts.

 Applications: